-Bowling began his career as a figurative painter, and was involved in the British Pop Movement of the '50s and '60s.
-His first solo exhibition, Image in Revolt, was hosted the year Bowling graduated at Grabowski Galleries in London.
-However, in 1966, Bowling decided to move to New York, aided by his first Guggenheim Fellowship awarded in 1967.
-Following this move to New York, Bowling’s painting began to turn to abstraction – the field in which his contributions were to be most significant.
+Bowling began as a figurative painter incorporating personal and political imagery, before moving to New York in 1966, where he made a decisive turn towards abstraction.
+In this career-defining moment, he developed a process-based practice, exploring the nature and possibilities of paint.
+Through his monumental colour field paintings, he cemented himself in the competitive New York scene.
 His pictures, which had always inclined towards a frontal geometric structure of space, became more geometrically complex, guided by principals of mathematics and symmetry.
 It is during this transitional period in the mid- to late-‘60s that Bowling’s seminal body of work, the Map Paintings – a series of quasi-abstract colour fields overlaid with stencilled images of maps of Australia, South America and Africa – was produced.

 In 1971, Bowling met Clement Greenberg, who not only became a regular visitor to the artist's studio, but also an important influence to Bowling.
 Greenberg’s advice and encouragement helped remove any lingering doubts Bowling might have had about his commitment to modernism.
-The social and political imagery and narrative present in Bowling’s earlier work was replaced by an increasing focus on material, process, and colour.
+The narrative present in Bowling’s earlier work was replaced by an increasing focus on material, process, and colour.
 By this time, Bowling had developed a very personal palette for his large, light-filled, lyrical colour abstractions that distinguished his work from that of earlier Colour Field painters working in the USA such as Kenneth Noland, Jules Olitski or Larry Poons.
-However, never content to stop exploring and experimenting with the possibilities of paint, Bowling continued to innovate with new processes.
-He subsequently developed a special mechanical apparatus which titled the canvas so he could pour paint onto it, creating the spontaneous fusions of layer and colour now known as the iconic Poured Paintings.
+However, never content to stop exploring and experimenting with paint, Bowling continued to innovate with new processes.
+He subsequently developed a special mechanical apparatus which tilted the canvas so he could pour paint onto it, creating the spontaneous fusions of layer and colour now known as the iconic Poured Paintings.

 In the early 1980s, the influence of geometry became visible not just in Bowling's paintings, but also in the way he worked with canvas.
 He started using chunks of Styrofoam to create quasi-sculptural relief, a technique the artist continues to use today.
 Indeed, Bowling’s recent works produced over the last few years continue to explore the nature and possibilities of abstract painting, the diverse range of principles and processes explored across his career now converging and coalescing in dynamic new configurations of colour and form.
 This new period of painterly experimentation has received critical acclaim, and has recently been showcased in exhibitions in the UK and US.
 Bowling continues to orchestrate the emotive potential of colours to communicate a visual experience of uniquely sensuous immediacy.